Learning and growing together

 PAL/PASS for students

 PAL/PASS sessions are designed to deepen your understanding of the unit content while acquiring transferable study skills.
-In these sessions, you will develop study techniques, improve communication skills and group interaction skills.

 - Build self-confidence by learning how to review and question unit material in a supportive peer-based environment.